 3A more formal definition is that a cycle is a connected graph in which every vertex has valence 2.

-4There is a different type of graph that are called directed graphs, and directed graph may have 1-cycle and 2-cycles.
+4There is a different type of graph called a directed graph, and a directed graph may have 1-cycles and 2-cycles.